 Service windows: With service windows, businesses can offer their customers broader time frames for an appointment, whilst still setting specific appointment times for your engineers.
 For example, an engineer may be scheduled to install a fire alarm from 2-3pm, however, the customer was told “late afternoon between 2pm and 6pm”.

 This gives your team greater flexibility with their schedule.
 It also gives you more control when using a dynamic scheduling system.
 For example, if the automated system recognises that the appointment would require less driving at 5-6pm, the appointment can safely be moved without any update to the customer required.

 7. Instant updates and dispatch

-While we’re on the subject, make sure the engineer app can handle parts management, invoicing, on-site photos, customer communications, and everything else your team need to do their work on the go.
+While we’re on the subject, make sure the engineer app can a variety of other features.
+These should include parts management, invoicing, on-site photos, customer communications, and more!

 8. Automated customer notifications

 Your engineers and technicians are not the only ones that need to be communicated with effectively.

 Your customers do, too!
 This is especially important when dealing with multiple appointments being dynamically scheduled (and potentially rescheduled!).

 Customers expect to be kept in the loop with their appointment booking—they’ll want to receive confirmation emails, SMS, or even a letter.
 (Yes, some people still want letters)!